alexgurrola/direwolf20-modpack/README.md

 ##Credits

-This project has always been built and tested by various people during the course of its initial inception to final release.
+This project has been built and tested by various people during the course of its initial inception to final release.